robinweser/fela/docs/guides/RendererConfiguration.md

 # Renderer Configuration

-We already learned that the renderer is configurable with e.g. [plugins](../advanced/Plugins.md).
-Yet there are some more options.
+We already learned that the renderer is configurable with e.g. [plugins](../advanced/Plugins.md), but there are some more options.

 In general, our renderer accepts a config object.
-The following table shows each configuration option, its expected values, its default value and what it is used for.
+The following table shows each configuration option, its expected value, its default value and what it is used for.

-> We might introduce more configuration options with future releases, so be sure to frequently check for updates.
+We might introduce more configuration options with future releases, so be sure to frequently check for updates.

 | Option | Value | Default |Description |
 | ------ | ------ | ---------|---|